 One way to identify the legitimacy of these emails that look important and urgent is to see the opening lines.
 It should address you directly and not with “Dear User/Customer.”
 You also need to pay attention to the sender’s domain address because scammers may mimic the email address in a way that you can’t quickly notice; for example, h0dlnaut.com is fake, and hodlnaut.com is the real one.

-Many companies often use link shorteners services like TinyURL or Bitly to shorten their URL links, mainly for tracking and analytics purposes.
-However, it’s easy to be manipulated by hackers who would use what appear to be a shortened link with virus and malware.
+Many companies often use link shortener services like TinyURL or Bitly to shorten their URL links, mainly for tracking and analytics purposes.
+However, it’s easy to be manipulated by hackers who would use what appears to be a shortened link with virus and malware.
 It’s also helpful to note the subdomain link.
 A subdomain is essentially an additional part of the site’s domain.
-For example, at Hodlnaut, we have blog.hodlnaut.com or mail.hodlnaut.com, which is legitimate subdomains.
+For example, at Hodlnaut, we have blog.hodlnaut.com or mail.hodlnaut.com, which are legitimate subdomains.
 The word “blog” and “mail” is the subdomain and “hodlnaut” is the primary domain whereas “.com” is the top-level domain.

 Secure Socket Layer (SSL) is a widely used technology to secure the internet connection and safeguard sensitive data transmitted between two systems.
 SSL prevents bad actors from accessing and modifying any transmitting data, which often includes personal details.
 Websites that do not have SSL certificates are prone to attacks because they don’t adopt this technology to safeguard their connection and data.
 You can tell whether a website has an SSL certificate by looking at the padlock icon located just before the domain address on your web browser.
 It should look like this: